MicrosoftDocs/power-platform/power-platform/admin/doc-management-known-issues.md

 For Unified Interface and backward compatibility, the row limit in the document associated grid is set to 5000 and **Use available space** is disabled.
 This is a known limitation.

-### Error message when opening a record: "The record does not have a SharePoint location associated with it.
+### Error message when opening a record: "The record doesn't have a SharePoint location associated with it.
 Add a SharePoint location."

-This issue can occur when you are using the legacy list component for document management.
+This issue can occur when you're using the legacy list component for document management.
 The list component isn't supported with the current versions of Power Apps or Dynamics 365 apps.

 In 2015, [we announced the deprecation of the list component]( https://cloudblogs.microsoft.com/dynamics365/no-audience/2015/05/15/dynamics-crm-2015-update-1-list-component-deprecation/?source=crm).
 Notice that, a list component wasn’t released for Power Apps or the current versions of Dynamics 365 and previous versions of the list component aren’t supported with these versions.

-If you are using the list component, you must move your document management to use server-based authentication.
+If you're using the list component, you must move your document management to use server-based authentication.

 -	For Power Apps and Dynamics 365 apps, see [Switch from the list component or change the SharePoint deployment](switching-list-component-changing-deployment.md).
 -	For Dynamics 365 Customer Engagement (on-premises), see [Switching from the list component or changing the deployment](/dynamics365/customerengagement/on-premises/admin/switching-list-component-changing-deployment?view=op-9-0&preserve-view=true).

 ### Error message "An error has occurred while loading documents" when filtering by Name column

-The  error "An error has occurred while loading documents.
-Please reload the document.
+The  error "An error has occurred while loading documents" is displayed.
+Reload the document.
 If the problem persists, contact your Dynamics 365 administrator for help" occurs when you filter by the Name column in the document associated grid.

 This error occurs with the following filter by options in the document associated grid: